-For each of the supplementary areas, the analysis of major trends was based on the recurrence of engaging actions for each of the sub-areas proposed in the ecosystem template.
-A classification of each sub-area with a breakdown of the key measures identified is summarised in the tables presented in Appendix 2, again with a distinction between manufacturing and non-manufacturing producers.
+For each of the mandatory and supplementary areas, the analysis of major trends was based on the recurrence of engaging actions for each of the sub-areas proposed in the ecosystem template.
+A classification of each sub-area with a breakdown of the key measures identified is summarised in the tables in Appendix 1 and Appendix 2, again with a distinction between manufacturer and non-manufacturer producers.